team23/pydantic-partial/README.md

 import pydantic
 from pydantic_partial import PartialModelMixin

-# Something model, than can be used as a partial, too:
+# Something model, then can be used as a partial, too:
 class Something(PartialModelMixin, pydantic.BaseModel):
     name: str
     age: int